github/docs/content/rest/guides/scripting-with-the-rest-api-and-ruby.md

 puts "A comment was added to the pull request: #{comment_url}"
 ```

-{% note %}
+> [!NOTE]

-**Note:** This is just a basic example.
+> This is just a basic example.
 In practice, you may want to use error handling and conditional checks to handle various scenarios.

-{% endnote %}

 ## Next steps